wmcooper2/lyricsearch/README.md

     * Run `copytopi $pi1 dir` etc.
 On the pi-nodes;
     * For each (block) directory,
+        * Make sure any shelve databases transferred from the macbook to the pi have been deleted from the pi (db.gnu error?).
         * Run fairlydividesets.py
         * Make 4 sets (shelve database sets) of the text files in that directory.
         * This is to prevent running out of RAM on the pi.

 _Stopped here to update/upgrade the pi-nodes' OS.
 Having too many issues with the type annotations._
 After the data has been distributed and divided, then move on to performing a search.

+### Issues
+* May need to upgrade to Python 3.7
+    * Python 3.5.3 was giving me too many problems with the type annotations.

 ### Performing search from the macbook